Babies on Our Block

 Soreheads on Our Block (James A. Garfield campaign song from 1880; Kenneth D. Ackerman, _Dark Horse: The Surprise Election and Political Murder of President James A. Garfield_, Carroll & Graf, 2003 (I use the 2004 paperback edition), p.
 194 n.
 3)

-NOTES: According to Sigmund Spaeth, A History of Popular Music in America Random House, 1948, pp. 186-187, the late 1870s saw a series of musical skits called the Mulligan series.
+NOTES [453 words]: According to Spaeth, pp. 186-187, the late 1870s saw a series of musical skits called the Mulligan series.
 "January 13, 1879, was the historic date of the opening of the full-sized Mulligan Guard Ball, which ran right on to the end of that season....
 [T]he Mulligan Guard Ball maybe considered the real revelation of what was thereafter known as the Harrigan and Hart style...."

 "Harrigan himself represented the brains and energy of the troup, writing dialogue and the song lyrics, casting and directing every production, acting and singing the leading roles and often also serving as manager.
 Braham composed all the music and conducted the orchestra in the pit.
 Tony Hart continued to be the foil to Harrigan's characterizations and was particularly good as a female impersonator...."